Everything you need to know about Zuora

 Making your decision

 Zuora is one of the top billing platforms available and offers subscription businesses an effective, customisable way to manage billing and payments.
-It is more targetted at the enterprise or mid-market, so you should start considering Zuora if you are reaching larger amount of recurring revenues.
+It is more targeted at the enterprise or mid-market, so you should start considering Zuora if you are reaching larger amount of recurring revenues.
+That said, Zuora doesn't do everything.
+For example, you will need to consider a platform to sell subscriptions across all your channels.
+Luckily, Limio, a startup based in London, is one of Zuora’s technology partners that offers integrated commerce with Zuora.

 Other posts you may like